WormBase/website-genome-browsers/README.md

    ```

    IMPORTANT NOTE: this rsyncing must be done for both directories: jbrowse
    and jbrowse-simple.
+Add (probably best done via `git add --all`),
-Add, commit and push these changes to the staging branch
+   commit and push these changes to the staging branch
    of the `amplify-wb-jbrowse1` repo which will trigger the rebuilding of the
    staging JBrowse 1 instance.